jcu-eresearch/DC24-Rich-Data-Capture-Documentation/ingester-developer.rst

 Management API
 ==============

-The EMAS Ingester Platform has no specific user interface of its own, rather, all interactions occur using the web services API.
+The EnMaSSe Ingester Platform has no specific user interface of its own, rather, all interactions occur using the web services API.
 The API provides methods for creating and managing all domain objects, and processes.

 -------------------
 Object Manipulation